Tools for department chairs

-The Office of Grants and Research provides pre-award and post-award support for faculty in the School of Health Professions and the School of Nursing.
-It is highly recommended to seek guidance from this office as you first consider developing a grant proposal.
-Their expertise will save you time and effort as they guide you through the grant development and submission process, and help you avoid common pitfalls along the way!
+It is highly recommended to seek guidance from the associate dean for research as you first consider developing a grant proposal.
+Their expertise will save you time and effort in guiding you through the grant development and submission process, and help you avoid common pitfalls along the way.

 Consider initiating contact with the University of Kansas Medical Center Research Institute, Inc. four to six months prior to your initial day of employment.
 Contact them again once you have arrived, too.